 The purpose of writing and reading books about narcissistic abuse is not to diagnose narcissists.
 It is to assist survivors.
 Yet, because this unique form of abuse exists and has the effects that it does because of the unique traits of the perpetrators, one cannot describe the abuse without also describing the perpetrators.

-It is the victims of narcissist abuse that reflect back and illuminate the narcissist for who he or she truly is.
 The damage to victims follows a recognizable documented pattern that has been named and can then be identified as meeting criteria for narcissistic abuse by the person who perpetrates it.

 5. Being able to name and define the abuse allows survivors to become aware of what they are experiencing as not normal and help to raise awareness of this type of abuse.